-- Efficiencies of scale: Lake County would add a 15.4% increase on SCP sales but only increase SCP power costs by an expected 14% and administrative costs by about 4%--providing measurable cost savings to existing SCP customers. - Competitive Lake County rates: More favorable PCIA for newer vintages enables SCP to offer Lake County competitive rates, including rate savings across a range of future market scenarios.
-Note that SCP cannot promise rate savings due to uncertainty in future regulations, PG&E fees and energy market conditions. - Expanded GeoZone: If Lake County joins SCP service and the GeoZone, it will create more opportunities for deployment of next-generation geothermal technologies and provide regional long-term economic development benefits. - Accelerated building electrification: The inaccessibility of natural gas in Lake County makes building electrification more cost-effective, which could accelerate adoption of the programs and incentives.
+- Efficiencies of scale: Lake County would add a 15.4% increase on SCP sales but only increase SCP power costs by an expected 14% and administrative costs by about 4%--providing cost savings to existing SCP customers. - Competitive Lake County rates: More favorable PCIA for newer customers enables SCP to offer Lake County competitive rates, including rate savings across a range of future market scenarios.
+Note that SCP cannot promise rate savings due to uncertainty in future regulations, PG&E fees and energy market conditions.

+- Expanded GeoZone: If Lake County joins SCP service and the GeoZone, it will create more opportunities for deployment of next-generation geothermal technologies and provide regional long-term economic development benefits. - Accelerated building electrification: The inaccessibility of natural gas in Lake County makes building electrification more cost-effective, which could accelerate adoption of SCP's rebates and home electrification work.

-The feasibility study finds that in addition to the above enumerated benefits, the proposed expansion appears to meet the Policy D-4 criteria to warrant further consideration, while leaving all the political considerations to the SCP Board and the acceptance of SCP's Joint Powers Agreement to the Lake County jurisdictions.
+The feasibility study finds that in addition to the above benefits, the proposed expansion appears to meet the Policy D-4 criteria to warrant further consideration, while leaving all the political considerations to the SCP Board and the acceptance of SCP's Joint Powers Agreement to the Lake County jurisdictions.
 In evaluating compatibility of Lake County load with SCP's existing portfolio, as well as considering revenue and customer service impacts, the feasibility study recommends a start of service date of sometime between April and June 2027, with the exact date to be selected by early 2026.
-Staff make a recommendation that the SCP Board of Directors be expanded by two seats as part of the expansion: one seat for a representative of the Lake County Board of Supervisors and one seat shared between the City of Clearlake and City of Lakeport, in a manner that mirrors representation in Mendocino County.
+Staff recommend that the SCP Board of Directors be expanded by two seats: one seat for a representative of the Lake County Board of Supervisors and one seat shared between the City of Clearlake and City of Lakeport, in a manner that mirrors representation in Mendocino County.